 American Heart Association (AHA) Courses

 AHA Basic Life Support (BLS) for Healthcare Providers (classroom) courses are the best for medical professionals and students.
-It provides all healthcare providers and students the ability to recognize several life-threatening emergencies, provide CPR, use an AED, multirescuer resuscitations, and relieve choking in a safe, timely and effective manner.
-This course is intended for medical care providers: EMT’s, paramedics, nurses, doctors, dental assistants, and medical/dental/nursing students.
+It provides all healthcare providers and students the ability to recognize several life-threatening emergencies, provide CPR, use an AED, multi-rescuer resuscitations, and relieve choking.
+Our BLS courses by AHA are intended for medical care providers: EMT’s, paramedics, nurses, doctors, dental assistants, and also medical/dental/nursing students.
 Here’s our Schedule of BLS courses (at least 8 per month).

-This AHA BLS course is the most common CPR certification, and AHA BLS has become the “gold standard” in CPR courses for medical clinicians, and is by far the most widely accepted course by nursing schools, hospitals, dentist offices, medical clinics, and treatment providers.
-We’re not saying non-medical people can’t successfully take and complete this course – many have taken it and done well.
-It’s more complete than the AHA Heartsaver course, and you’re tested on use of BVM, and 2-rescuer /team rescue CPR, which is not taught in a Heartsaver CPR class.
+This AHA BLS course is the most common CPR certification course, as a result AHA BLS has become the “gold standard” in CPR courses for medical clinicians.
+AHA BLS is by far are the most widely accepted courses by nursing schools, hospitals, dentist offices, medical clinics, and treatment providers.
+We’re not saying non-medical people can’t successfully take and complete this course.
+Many non-clinicians have taken BLS and done well.
+It’s more complete than the AHA Heartsaver course, and includes 2-rescuer CPR.
+Also, BLS tests use of a BVM, and team rescue CPR, which are not taught in our Heartsaver CPR courses.
+Finally, our course schedule.

-The 2016 version of BLS course combines the 2011 version of BLS for Inhospital Providers with the 2014 version of Prehospital Providers, into one course, with the same BLS Provider certification (good for 2-years) card, and we offer “end-of-class” cert. card!
+The 2020 version of AHA BLS course combines the BLS for Inhospital Providers course with the Prehospital Provider course, in the same lesson.
+The same AHA BLS Provider certification (good for 2-years) card, and we offer “end-of-class” cert. card!
 (Schedule of BLS courses)

-There are options for Adult CPR and AED, First Aid only, Adult First Aid/CPR/AED, or Child/ Infant CPR/AED, or Adult/Child/Infant CPR & AED.
+There are course options for Adult CPR and AED, First Aid only, Adult First Aid/CPR/AED, or Child/ Infant CPR/AED, or Adult/Child/Infant CPR & AED.
 This grouping of courses is designed for lay responders, or non-medical professionals.
-All AHA Heartsaver courses provide certification for 2 years.
-An exception is BloodBorne Pathogen course – which is only a 1-year certification per OSHA rules).
-The target group would include fitness center staff, day care providers, teachers, personal trainers, coaches, employees in most workplaces, caregivers, church staff, etc. So, here’s our Heartsaver course schedule.
+Every AHA Heartsaver course provides certification for 2 years.
+An exception is BloodBorne Pathogen course – which is only a 1-year certification per OSHA rules.
+The target group would include fitness center staff, day care providers, teachers, personal trainers, and coaches.
+Similarly, also includes employees in most workplaces, caregivers, church staff, etc. So, here’s our Heartsaver course schedule.

 Information on AHA online courses.

-Any questions about any of the courses we teach, please Contact Us, .
+Any questions about any of the AHA (Amer.
+Heart Association) courses we teach, please Contact Us .

 If you complete an online class, from any of them, the online content is available to you, so you do not need any book.
-We’ve found that most students prefer to save $15-18, and not carry home a book.
-For this reason, we’ve decided to make available the course books during your class, optional to purchase BLS book for $19.00 (or 4.00 for Heartsaver books).
-You can also purchase AHA books (before a class or afterwards) from either of the 3 AHA-approved distributors (for $13.25-$15.95 plus shipping), namely Channing-Bete, Laerdal, or Worldpoint).
-A “new in 2014” item – AHA has “eBooks” available for their courses ($13.25 for BLS for Healthcare CPR, and $13.95 for Heartsaver), obtain your ebook from https://ebooks.heart.org/ .
+We’ve found that most students prefer to save $15-19, and not carry home a book.
+For this reason, we’ve decided to make available the AHA course books (loaned) during your class.
+It’s optional to purchase BLS book for $19.00 (or 4.00 for Heartsaver books).
+You can also purchase AHA books (before a class or afterwards) from either of the 3 AHA-approved distributors (for $15.50-$19.95 plus shipping), namely AED Superstore, or Shop CPR.
+AHA also has “eBooks” available for all of their courses ($16.00 for BLS for Healthcare CPR, $2.50 for Heartsaver, $36.95 for ACLS), obtain your ebook from https://ebooks.heart.org/ .

 We can also do the hands-on (with manikins) CPR skill checks (also called Blended Training) for AHA, ASHI, ARC, or NSC.

-All CPR/AED and First Aid courses are two-year certification courses, except Bloodborne Pathogen, which is one-year certification (that’s a nationwide OSHA requirement).
+All CPR/AED and First Aid courses are two-year certification course, except Bloodborne Pathogen, which is one-year certification course.
+(That’s an OSHA rule, not ours).

 AHA Disclosure: “Use of AHA materials in an educational course does not represent course sponsorship by the American Heart Association.
-Any fees charged for such a course, except for a portion of fees needed for AHA course materials, do not represent income to the Association” .
+Any fees charged for such a course, do not represent income to the Association.
+(Except for a portion of fees needed for AHA course materials)” .